-4.3 Granting every facility
+3.3.
+Granting every facility

-Member States shall grant third-country family members of EU citizens falling under the Directive every facility to obtain the necessary visa.
-This notion must be interpreted as ensuring that Member States take all appropriate measures to ensure fulfilment of the obligations arising from the right of free movement and afford to such visa applicants the best conditions to obtain the entry visa.
+Member States shall grant third country family members of EU citizens falling under the Directive every facility to obtain the necessary visa.
+This notion must be interpreted as ensuring that Member States take all appropriate measures to ensure fulfilment of the obligations arising out of the right of free movement and afford to such visa applicants the best conditions to obtain the entry visa.

-4.4 Processing time
+3.4.
+Processing time

-The visas must be issued as soon as possible and on the basis of an accelerated procedure and the procedures put in place by Member States (with or without outsourcing) must make it possible to distinguish between the rights of a third-country national who is a family member of an EU citizen and those of other third-country nationals.
+The visas must be issued as soon as possible and on the basis of an accelerated procedure and the procedures put in place by Member States (with or without outsourcing) must allow to distinguish between the rights of a third country national who is a family member of an EU citizen and other third country nationals.
 The former must be treated more favourably than the latter.